antennapedia/antennapedia.com/src/thick/mc_okay.md

 Pull back, lean in again, let his forehead touch against hers for a moment, then step back.
 She was smiling at him still and it was just as mysterious as before.
 Okay, good, yeah, smile back, fuck, his heart was hammering.

-Let go of her hand, watch her through her door, then back down the stairs instead of the lift because the cab was waiting, moving quickly, light on his feet, head swimming.
+Let go of her hand, watch her through her door, then back down the stairs, moving quickly, light on his feet, head swimming.
 That had been good.
 She hadn't turned out stupid.
 Schoolteacher, English teacher, books and writing and shite like that.
 The kind of thing he'd liked once, before journalism.
 Before politics.

 And thus home, and so to bed, and up with his alarm early enough to have breakfast at home instead of in the back of a cab.
 Breakfast and a cup of tea and the stomach-churning morning email, and a moment spared to check his personal phone and find she'd sent him a photo of a Spitfire in return.
 Color snap, lovely restoration job, taken at some local airshow.